 The conviction concerns the main case as more than one case can be decided in the same conviction.
 The police chooses one of the cases (typically the most serious) as the main case in a complex of cases.
 One perpetrator can have one or several convictions during a year.

 In the published statistics the convicted persons are classified into sex, age, municipality, national origin, country of origin and type of offence and conviction.
+From 2018 also into citizenship.
 For the purpose of comparing the level of criminality among different groups of national origin a standardised index of criminality is calculated.
 In calculating the index adjustments of the different age and socio-economic composition in the groups are made.
 For each person a weight representing the exact period the person has been resident in Denmark during the year is calculated.

 Documentation of the variables in the statistics is available in TIMES.